Will Perforated Gutter Guard Screens Keep Debris Out of Your Gutters?

 A. It really depends on the severity of the problem.
 First off, make sure that your gutters have been thoroughly cleaned and hosed out before installing a gutter protection system.
 All too often, we see gutters that were not properly cleaned, and the organic matter that was left behind caused a problem down the road.
 If your gutters clog after installing the new perforated metal gutter guard, then you know the guards aren’t working, and you’ll need to invest in a better brand.

 If you are okay with occasionally cleaning your gutters by installing a screen that will allow debris penetration, then I would recommend using a hose with a high-pressure nozzle and spraying out the gutters.
 Start at the high end of the gutter — away from the downspout — and push the debris towards the downspout.
 Most debris will wash through down the downspout, but if anything gets lodged at the downspout mouth, remove the section(s) near the downspout and clean that area by hand.
 Then stick the hose into the downspout and push any remaining debris through the downspout.
 If the downspout goes into an underground drainage system, you’ll want to intercept the debris before it goes underground either by catching it while it’s still in the gutter or by removing a section of the downspout at ground level.

-Q. Can wood shakes be damaged by inserting the gutter guard under the shake?
+Q. Can wood shakes be damaged by inserting the perforated metal gutter guard under the shake?